 14. The nominating committee should have a written charter that clearly establishes the committee's purpose, responsibilities, member qualifications, member appointment and removal, structure, operations and manner of reporting to the board.
-In addition, the nominating committee should be given authority to engage and compensate any outside advisor that it determines to be necessary to permit it to carry out its duties.
+In addition, the nominating committee should be given authority to engage and compensate any

-The Board has adopted a charter of the Nominating and Corporate Governance Committee that clearly establishes the Nominating and Corporate Governance
+The Board has adopted a charter of the Nominating and Corporate Governance Committee that clearly establishes the Nominating and Corporate Governance Committee's purpose, responsibilities, member qualifications, member appointment and removal, structure, operations and manner of reporting to the Board.
+The charter also provides authority to the